telerik/ajax-docs/controls/treelist/data-editing/edit-mode/overview.md

 ````

->note If you want to hide the the duplicate caption text that shows in the popup edit form, you can set the **EditFormSettings.PopUpSettings.ShowCaptionInEditForm** property of the treelist control to **false** .
+>tip If you want to hide the the duplicate caption text that shows in the popup edit form, you can set the **EditFormSettings.PopUpSettings.ShowCaptionInEditForm** property of the treelist control to **false** .
 >